wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 * Forwarding Wayfair emails
 * Sharing screenshots of the Global Settings for the Wayfair plugin
-* Exporting the settings of a Plugin Set that contains the Wayfair plugin
+* Exporting the configuration of a Plugin Set that contains the Wayfair plugin